HomeDev GuideAPI Reference

 Code package naming convention

-The first step to use the API is to bundle your web application into a code package.
-Use the following conventions when you name a code package (a package containing Web App binaries, configuration and so on).
+The first step to using the API is to bundle your web application into a code package.
+Use the following conventions when you name a code package (a package containing Web App binaries, configuration, and so on).

 <app name>.<package type>.app.<version>.nupkg

-• Version.
-You can specify in different ways such as using a "date format" or a version number.
+• Version – You can specify it differently, using a "date format" or a version number.

 Example code package names